beaker-project/beah/documentation/devguide.rst

 Controller's log is written to ``[/tmp]/var/log/beah.log``.

-Development and Usage in a Lab
+Development and usage in a lab
 ==============================

-lm-install.sh script can be used to install harness from working copy on a lab machine.
+The :file:`lm-install.sh` script can be used to install harness from working copy on a lab machine.
 This requires either LABM env.variable to be defined or passing lab machine's FQDN as an argument

-To change settings, change lm-install-env.sh file.
-As this file is tracked by VCS, if lm-install-env.sh.tmp exists in current directory it is used with higher priority.
+To change settings, change :file:`lm-install-env.sh` file.
+As this file is tracked by VCS, if :file:`lm-install-env.sh.tmp` exists in current directory it is used with higher priority.

 Usage